open62541/open62541/doc/tutorial_noderelations.rst

 This tutorial will show you how to create a server from an information model defined in the OPC UA Nodeset XML schema.

-Compile XML Namespaces
+OPC UA XML Namespaces
 ^^^^^^^^^^^^^^^^^^^^^^

 When writing an application, it is more comfortable to create information models using some comfortable GUI tools.
-Most tools can export data according the OPC UA Nodeset XML schema. open62541 contains a python based namespace compiler that can transform these information model definitions into a working server.
+Most tools can export data according the (OPC UA Nodeset XML schema)[https://opcfoundation.org/UA/schemas/Opc.Ua.NodeSet.xml].
+These XML files allow to persistent and transfer OPC UA information models.

-Note that the namespace compiler you can find in the *tools* subfolder is *not* an XML transformation tool but a compiler.
-That means that it will create an internal representation when parsing the XML files and attempt to understand and verify the correctness of this representation in order to generate C Code.

 We take the following information model snippet as the starting point of the following tutorial.